Shreshtvg/Portfolio-Website/README.md

 ## Portfolio Website

 Hi!
-I am Shresht V G
-A Full Stack developer based out of Bangalore
+I am Shresht V G, a Full Stack developer based out of Bangalore

 You can View my portfolio through this link